aaAbdulkadir/DataPortfolio/ZoomCamp/Project/README.md

 ### Project Walkthrough

 The first step in this project wasw to create an Infrastructure using terraform i.e. the resources needed on Azure.
 In this case, the resources that were created were a resource group with a storage account, blob storage and a virtual machine with all its dependencies.
 The IaC can be seen [HERE](https://github.com/aaAbdulkadir/Data-Science/blob/main/ZoomCamp/Project/Terraform/main.tf).

-Once the infrastructure was written, it was deployed by firstly logging into the Azure CLI:
+Once the infrastructure was written, it was deployed by firstly logging into the Azure CLI through the terminal:

 ```bash
 az login
 ```

+This redirects you to your browser to log into your Azure account.

 ![image](https://user-images.githubusercontent.com/72317571/189697582-990fe968-aa22-485f-8a25-5a518e250050.png)